KingCarnival/toku-fitd-game/Character Playbooks.md

 ## Theurgist

-The world has laws that are just being discovered buy humanity, the opposition may have a head start when has that stopped you
+The world has laws that are just being discovered buy humanity, the opposition may have a head start when has that stopped you.

+**When playing as the Theurgist you gain XP when addressing challenges with mysticism or wisdom**

 ### Starting Actions